wtsi-hgi/startfortest/README.md

+# Start For Test
-I don't care how it's done, just bring up one of these for me to test with!
+I don't care how it's done, just start one of these so I can test something with it!